nathreed/WMATAMap/README.md

 ## How to Use

 ### NOTE: This is very incomplete right now.
 You will probably not be able to follow these directions at the moment.
 Feel free to poke around.
 Some tools will be coming soon.
+I already have all tools, map, etc coded, I am just rewriting them to be better and will place them here as that happens.

 Because I don't want to mess with copyright stuff by rehosting WMATA data, and because I want to provide a mechanism for updating the data should it change over time
 (e.g. new stations, etc), there are a series of tools that must be run before you can get the live map working.
 These tools